Welcome! As a transfer student, you’re among friends. The majority of WSU Vancouver students have transferred from

 Does this sound like you?
 If not, check our full list of applicant categories.

 To be eligible for admission, you must have a qualifying college grade-point average of 2.5 (unweighted on a 4.0 scale) and at least 27 semester (40 quarter) hours of transferable college credit.

-- If you have fewer hours, you must also meet the freshman admission requirements.
+- If you have fewer hours, you must also meet the first-year admission requirements.

 - If you have a lower GPA, your record will be reviewed to determine eligibility.

-If you earned your college credit in high school through Running Start or as part of your high school completion, follow the steps for freshman admission.
+If you earned your college credit in high school through Running Start or as part of your high school completion, follow the steps for first-year admission.

 1. Apply for admission

 Submit the admission application and pay the application fee.

 2. Send official transcripts